clr-format/clr-format/README.md

 Usage
 -----
-Since the primary goal of this implementation is to imitate .NET's (and other Microsoft® products) composite string formatting feature, the [Getting started with the String.Format method](https://msdn.microsoft.com/en-us/library/system.string.format.aspx#Starting) article in MSDN is the best place to explore the function's full behaviour.
+The implementation of this string formatting function is inspired by .NET's (and other Microsoft® products') [Composite Formatting](https://msdn.microsoft.com/en-us/library/txafckwd.aspx) feature.
+Therefore the final behaviour should be similar to what's described in the [Getting started with the String.Format method](https://msdn.microsoft.com/en-us/library/system.string.format.aspx#Starting) article.
 The main difference is that method names in JavaScript are intrinsically camelcase therefore **String.format** should be used instead.

 ```javascript
     expect(